petermr/openVirus/ferret/README.md

     python scrape.py n95_dois.txt

-##Search Medrxiv and download pdfs in a single step
+### Search Medrxiv and Download PDFs in a single step

 To search for terms on biorxiv run the following command